-SKM indicated that Sequater is not required, under legislation or under the ROP to provide potable water at the recreation facilities.
-However, Sequater has determined that all water that it provides for human consumption should be to potable standard.
-SKM considers that Sequater's policy in this area is reasonable given the impact on reputation arising from not adopting this policy.
+SKM indicated that Seqwater is not required, under legislation or under the ROP to provide potable water at the recreation facilities.
+However, Seqwater has determined that all water that it provides for human consumption should be to potable standard.
+SKM considered that Seqwater's policy in this area is reasonable given the impact on reputation arising from not adopting this policy.

-Consequently the operating expenditure item has been assessed as prudent.
+Consequently the operating expenditure item was assessed as prudent.